 USA vs. Colombia - Four Nations Cup - Game 2 - 9.13.25

-USA takes on Colombia in Game 2 of The Four Nations Cup Indoor Soccer Tournament Live from Frontwave Arena in Oceanside, CA.
+USA takes on Colombia in the Four Nations Cup Indoor Soccer Tournament Live from Frontwave Arena in Oceanside, CA.

 Check out the Major Arena Soccer League Statistics